88lex/sa-gen/README.md

 max 100 service accounts per project

+max 12 projects for a normal gmail account. max 50 projects for a paid gsuite account.
+You can request more project from Google if necessary.

-run gcloud init --console-only first and select a project
+run gcloud init --console-only first and select a project for your first batch of 100.
+For subsequent batches of 100 you rclone gcloud init again, pick 1, then 2 to select then next project.

+Before running the script:
 Create a folder for your keys before running the script

-KEYS_DIR=/opt/sa
+Set your key directory, default is KEYS_DIR=/opt/sa

 If you want to create more than 100 jsons then increment COUNT for each batch.
-For the first batch COUNT=1.
-Second batch COUNT=101.
-Third batch COUNT=201 ...
+For the first batch set COUNT=1 and sagen{1..100} in the script.

+Four more batches set COUNT=101 and sagen{101..200}.
+Third batch COUNT=201 sagen{201..300) and so on...